General Delivery Questions

 - Q: I need to have a delivery made on playa.
 What are my options?

 - Q: I only need one delivery.
 Does the driver need to have a ticket in order to make the delivery inside the event?

-A: Yes, everyone passing through the Gate needs to have their own ticket or credential.
-You may also want to consider meeting them at the Gate and bringing in your delivery yourself.
+, everyone passing through the Gate needs to have their own ticket or credential.
+You may also want to consider meeting the driver at the Gate and bringing in your delivery yourself.
 (Remember not to exit the event before checking with the Gate Staff.)

 - Q: I'm only receiving one delivery and my driver has a ticket.
 I need to receive my delivery before the event begins.
 Does the driver need an early arrival pass?

 A: Yes!
 Anyone entering the event site prior to the opening of the event needs to have an early arrival pass.
 We cannot provide these passes for you; you will need to secure them directly through your theme camp or art project.

 - Q: If I just bought a regular ticket, will I be allowed to leave and come back?

 A: Yes, but you will be required to stop at the Gate on your way out and purchase an in/out pass for $20 (cash only).This is necessary for EACH human and EACH time you exit the city if you intend to return.